-Hennepin & Lake - Uptown
+Hennepin & Lake: Uptown

 La La Homemade Ice Cream sells traditional and creative ice cream flavors as well as ice cream cakes, take-home containers, and floats made with house-made sodas.
 They even keep a few vegan options on hand.

 There are a few cozy places in the neighborhood to have a quiet date night and Troubadour Wine Bar is one of them.
-It’s an intimate, upscale place with small plates, charcuterie platters, acoustic music and, of course, judiciously selected wine.
+It’s an intimate, upscale place with small plates, charcuterie platters, acoustic music and, of course, thoughtfully selected wine.

 Free parking in this area is typically limited to neighborhood streets and may require a bit of a short walk, but is perfect for getting your steps in!
 A few places have dedicated parking, otherwise you’ll most likely find the closest parking at a meter or nearby ramp.
 Good news is that prices are comparable to most other places outside of downtown.
 If you’re not up for the short walk, paying for a closer spot will definitely not break your bank.